kiranraaj19/keystroke/README.md

 # Keystroke

 A minimal keyboard overlay in rust that tells you which key you have pressed.
-You can resize it, move it around and just let it run.
-Aesthetically pleasing minimal UI.
+Use it in your coding video streams or use it to showcase your typing speed!
+Open it and keep it open in the background while it shows you whatever key you pressed.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/39441413/213933412-841d61f1-523e-439f-a814-0a820cd22e92.png">